irahardianto/service-pattern-go/README.md

       return result, nil
     }

-If you look into the implementation of this line in PlayerController
+If you look into the implementation of these lines

-    scores, err := controller.GetScores(player1Name, player2Name)

-And these lines in PlayerService

     player1, err := service.GetPlayerByName(player1Name)
     player2, err := service.GetPlayerByName(player2Name)